feefo customer trust

 SHAWL NECK

-The shawl neck aran sweater features delicate Aran stitching with a shawl neck.
+The shawl neck Aran sweater features delicate Aran stitching with a shawl neck.
 It works well for both daytimes casual or nighttime dressing up.

 WOOL AND CASHMERE TRELLIS